andimarek/writings_review/mobx_redux_confusion/README.md

 Redux library is pretty small.
 Most of the time you are dealing only with plain JavaScript objects and arrays.
 It is closer to vanilla JavaScript than MobX.
 In MobX one wraps the objects and arrays into observable objects which hide most of the boilerplate.
 There the magic happens, but it is harder to understand the underlying mechanisms.
 In Redux it is easier to reason about it with plain JavaScript.

 Additionally one has again to consider where we came from in single page applications.
 All frameworks/libraries had the same problems of state management, which eventually got solved by the overarching Flux pattern.
 Redux is the successor of the pattern.
 In MobX it goes the opposite direction again.
 Again we start to mutate objects without embracing the advantages of functional programming.
-Some people already argue, that it feels again closer to two-way data binding.
+Some people (du z.b. weiter oben) already argue, that it feels again closer to two-way data binding.
 Maybe people run into the same problems again before they used a state management library.
 MobX is not opinionated, but it could embrace best practices of how to organize a good to reason about state management architecture.
 Otherwise people tend to mutate state directly in components.

 Both libraries are great.
 While Redux is already well established, MobX becomes an valid alternative for state management.